DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 Figures are for the 2023/24 academic year.

-There are full and part-time teacher training courses available.
+There are full and part-time teacher training courses available, but you must be doing a full-time course to be eligible for the following funding.

 ## If you're a parent